svt/junit5-redis-extension/README.md

 testImplementation 'se.svt.oss.junit5:junit5-redis-extension:X.Y.Z
 ```

-A standard junit5 extension that will start an embedded Redis server on test before all tests in a class is run and shut it down after all tests are run.
+A standard junit5 extension that will start an embedded Redis server on a random port before all tests in a class
+ is run and shut it down after all tests are run.
+System property `redis.uri` will be set to hold the uri to the
+ redis server, ie `redis://localhost:xyz`.

 Example on usage in test
 ```

-@ExtendWith(
-    value = [
-        SpringExtension::class,
-        EmbeddedRedisExtension::class]
-)
-@ActiveProfiles("test")
-@SpringBootTest
+@ExtendWith(EmbeddedRedisExtension::class)
 class SomeIntegrationTest {

     @Test
-    fun blabla....
+    fun doSomeTest() {
+       val redisUri = URI.create(System.getProperty("redis.uri"))
+       // Do something against the redis instance
+    }
 }
 ```